ottercreektourism/code_refactor/README.md

 What was done:

-- Adjusted all of the <div> tags to be something more meaningful than <div>.
+- Adjusted all of the div tags to be something more meaningful than div.
 Replaced many of them with header, main, section, nav, and aside.
 - Added alt text to images
 - Changed the title of the website to something more descriptive
 - Condensed and consolidated the classes so that there were fewer lines of code and it was all straight-forward.